Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: November 20, 2024

 Calretinin stains viewed through a microscope.

 Calretinin was the first biomarker to differentiate epithelioid and biphasic mesothelioma from adenocarcinoma.
-Adenocarcinoma is the most common type of cancer in the lungs, prostate, esophagus and colon.
+The latter is the most common type of cancer in the lungs, prostate, esophagus and colon.

-There is a statistically significant difference in the staining pattern of calretinin between mesothelial cells and adenocarcinoma cells.
+Calretinin stains differ between mesothelial and adenocarcinoma cells.
 Because of this, calretinin plays a vital role in preventing mesothelioma misdiagnosis.

 Calretinin as a Potential Target for Mesothelioma Treatment

-While calretinin has not been used yet to treat mesothelioma, researchers suspect it might have clinical value.
-Until the therapeutic use of calretinin is further developed, doctors are investigating its potential to track mesothelioma tumor response to treatment.
+Doctors have not used calretinin to treat mesothelioma.
+Researchers suspect it might have clinical value.
+Doctors are exploring the use of calretinin to track tumor response to treatment.

 Quick Fact

-Calretinin, MALAT1 and GAS5 may predict tumor recurrence after mesothelioma surgery, according to a 2024 German study.
+Calretinin, MALAT1 and GAS5 may predict tumor recurrence after mesothelioma surgery.
+A 2024 German study reported this among surgical patients.

 Source: Lung Cancer

-In a 2013 study, researchers explored calretinin’s functions in tumor development.
-They found the depletion of calretinin in mice models led to mesothelioma cell death within 72 hours and blocked cell growth.
+In a 2013 study, researchers explored calretinin’s functions in mesothelioma development.
+In mice, they found that a lack of calretinin caused cancer cells to die within 72 hours.
 These promising results make calretinin a potential target for mesothelioma gene therapy.

-A drug targeting CALB2 — the gene that encodes calretinin — could potentially treat mesothelioma.
+A drug targeting CALB2 — the gene that encodes calretinin — could treat mesothelioma.
 Another approach would be a drug that downregulates calretinin itself.
+The authors said that blocking the biomarker could help control mesothelioma.

 Recommended Reading